Traditional British foods to try

 5 Pie, mash and liquor, no not alcohol but the “gravy” that is always served as Piemashliquor, which is exactly what it says a meat pie, mashed potatoes and the liquor is the green thin liquid splashed on top of this tasty treat that fuelled many a working person in the East end of London.
 Liquor is said to be the traditional water in which jellied eels were cooked, parsley is then added and a greenish thin liquid is the result.
 This liquor is then poured over your mash and pie and seems to some to be quite enjoyable.
 I always thought it smelled funny and never tried it.

-6 That of course brings me to jellied eels, one of the more historic English foods and it could truly be considered the national dish of England (if you live in the East end) – jellied eels are to me absolutely revolting.
+6 Jellied Eels – that of course brings me to jellied eels, one of the more historic English foods and it could truly be considered the national dish of England (if you live in the East end) – jellied eels are to me absolutely revolting.
 Chunks of silvery eel coated in slimy gelatin.
 In the 18th century, native eels were plentiful in the River Thames and estuary, and Dutch eel barges and fishmongers a common sight.
 One cheap and easy preparation, particularly among the East End working-class poor, was to chop the eels, boil them in herbs, and then allow them to cool; the eels would produce enough of their own gelatin so that a soft jelly would form around the pieces.
 (Today, a bit of gelatin is often added.)
 They say the taste is mild and salty but not fishy but you would have to get past the nasty look of them and all that jelly.

 7 Winkles sigh…another East end favourite – tiny minute sea snails that you have to use a pin to dig out the meat and dip in hot butter or garlic mayonnaise.

 8 Whelks are fat sea snails they’re cheap and lend themselves well to all sorts of flavours.
 Chefs these days are adding them to all kinds of seafood stir fries and they are becoming very trendy in the upper echelons of British restaurants.